Primitive Shapes

 Cone

-declaration creates a tapered cylinder.
-It is defined the same as a cylinder with a radius
+The Cone declaration creates a tapered cylinder.
+It is defined the same as a cylinder with a radius and height and may also be limited by an angle.

 # Created in DeclaraCAD